davidspiegelman/json-service/README.md

 2. Unzip file
 3. Double-click the resulting file and you will be prompted to install
 ## Optional Installation
-For JSON validation install jq `brew install jq`

-This quick look plugin is very helpful `brew install quicklook-json`
+This Quick Look plugin is very helpful `brew install quicklook-json`

 [here]: https://github.com/davidspiegelman/json-service/releases/latest